South Sudan faces threat of more killings as country jumps in ‘Peoples Under Threat’ 2012 ranking

 In the Democratic Republic of Congo, which comes in at number seven, armed conflict returned a number of times to the east over the last year, most recently in clashes between the Congolese armed forces and the dissident troops of a Congolese general under indictment by the International Criminal Court.
 The population throughout much of the Kivus and in parts of Province Orientale remains in a state of permanent insecurity.

-- The Peoples Under Threat survey seeks to identify those peoples or groups that are most under threat of genocide, mass killing or other systematic violent repression in 2012.
+- The Peoples under Threat survey seeks to identify those peoples or groups that are most under threat of genocide, mass killing or other systematic violent repression in 2012.
 It is created by compiling authoritative data on the known antecedents to genocide or mass political killing.
 As an early warning tool, it has been widely used or cited by UN officials and other human rights and conflict prevention practitioners.
-Download the full table here and briefing here.
+Download the briefing here and access the online map here.

 - Minority Rights Group International (MRG) is a non-governmental organization working to secure the rights of ethnic, religious and linguistic minorities and indigenous peoples worldwide.